19porterc/ECE484-ServoMotor/README.md

 * Placeholder

 ### Demo
 Below is the link to a YouTube video showcasing this program in action.
-The continuous servo motor will move in the "reverse" direction for one second, stop for one second, move in the "forward" direction for one second, stop for one second, and then move in the "reverse" direction for one second again.
+The continuous servo motor will move in the reverse direction for one second, stop for one second, move in the forward direction for one second, stop for one second, and then move in the reverse direction for one second again.
 * Placeholder